ropg/pinapl/README.md

 # `pinapl` - PIcaso Nano Application Platform in Lua

->*A set of libraries to help you build simple apps with dialogs, listboxes, on-screen keyboard and more for the 4D-systems Picaso line of touch-LCD display modules.
-This will allow you to quickly and cheaply get a user interface on anything that has a serial port.*
+>*A Lua library to let your code talk to a $29 serial touch-display module.
+And on top of that, another library to help you build simple apps with dialogs, listboxes, on-screen keyboard and more.
+Quickly and cheaply get a good-looking user interface on anything that has a serial port.*

 ## introduction

 I've always liked playing with minimal computers and networking.
 Running OpenWRT, a Linux distribution, on cheap wireless access points was a thing long before cheap and small computing platforms such as the Raspberry Pi, BeagleBone or C.H.I.P. came along.
 Even with these more powerful systems around, there are still applications where you might want to resort to Access Point-like systems.
-Maybe you need multiple Ethernet ports, maybe you're building something appliance-like that you'd like to use a super-small wireless module for, maybe you'd like to create something that runs a minimal amount of code for security reasons, or whatever other reason you have.
+Maybe you need lots of Ethernet ports, maybe you're building something appliance-like that you'd like to use a super-small wireless module for, maybe you'd like to create something that runs a minimal amount of code for security reasons, or whatever other reason you have.

 But suppose you want to build something with its own user interface.
 Something completely minimal.
 Say all you want is to enter an IP-number or pick a wifi network to use and enter the WPA key.
 Now you're almost forced to use a Raspberry Pi with a special display HAT, or a Beaglebone Black with a display cape, or something similar.
 And these displays are wonderful.
 If you have the time to play around, you can make these small displays do amazing things.
 The displays are connected to the system using SPI, so they are fast and they have a framebuffer interface so you can even use a framebuffer web-browser or run Xwindows on them.
+But not every system gives you easy access to an SPI-port, you may have to compile kernel modules of varying code quality, the touch screen might have a separate port, etc, etc.

 This project is nothing like that.
 Here we present an extremely easy way to create decent-looking functionality using a touch-screen module that has a bit of built-in intelligence and hooks up to anything that has 5 volts and a 5V or 3.3V level serial port available.